hudson-and-thames/mlfinlab/docs/source/online_portfolio_selection/momentum.rst

 Parameters
 ##########

-Using `optuna <https://optuna.org/>`_, we experimented with different parameters to give a general guideline for the users.
+Using `optuna <https://optuna.org/>`_, we experimented with different parameters to provide a general guideline for the users.
 For NYSE, a low value of :math:`\eta` was optimal, which indicates a lack of a clear momentum strategy.

 .. image:: images/momentum/nyse_eg_eta_0_1.png